Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos

-Statistical features of the energy spectrum of an isolated system play a crucial role in the dynamics and differentiate systems exhibiting quantum chaos from others governed by integrability, many-body localization, etc. In particular, the level spacing distribution varies in these systems from the Wigner-Dyson distribution to an exponential decay \cite{Guhr98,Haake}, though a clearcut classification between chaotic and integrable systems is often more subtle \cite{Borgonovi16}.
-Quantum chaos is associated with correlations among energy levels, which can be revealed by a study of the energy level distribution \cite{Bohigas84}.
+Statistical features of the energy spectrum of an isolated system play a crucial role in the dynamics and differentiate systems exhibiting quantum chaos from others governed by integrability, many-body localization, etc. The level spacing distribution varies in these systems from the Wigner-Dyson distribution to an exponential decay \cite{Guhr98,Haake}, although a clearcut classification between chaotic and integrable systems is often more subtle \cite{Borgonovi16}.
+Quantum chaos is associated with correlations among energy levels, as revealed by the two-point energy-level distribution \cite{Bohigas84}.
 In particular, correlations between energy levels can be conveniently captured by the spectral form factor (SFF) defined in terms of the Fourier transform of the energy spectrum \cite{Leviandier86,WilkieBrumer91,Alhassid93,Ma95} or its complex Fourier transform, which can be written in terms of the partition function of the system analytically continued to complex temperature \cite{Cotler2017,Dyer2017,delcampo17}.
-Spectral correlations also manifest directly in related quantities such as the Loschmidt echo \cite{Gorin06,Jacquod09,Yan20} and the quantum work probability density function \cite{Chenu17work,GarciaMata17,Arrais18,Chenu19}.
+Spectral correlations also manifest directly in the Loschmidt echo \cite{Gorin06,Jacquod09,Yan20} and the quantum work statistics \cite{Chenu17work,GarciaMata17,Arrais18,Chenu19}.
 The identification of universal features in spectral statistics is generally eased by the use of spectral filters which has become ubiquitous in theoretical and numerical studies of quantum systems, chaotic or not \cite{Wall95,Mandelshtam97,Gharibyan18,Schiulaz19,Suntajs20}.

 At the time of writing, it remains unclear how signatures of quantum chaos are modified in open quantum systems \cite{Haake,Braun03}.
 To tackle this question, one can make use of random-matrix tools \cite{MethaBook}, as done conventionally for Hamiltonian systems in isolation, but to describe quantum operations instead \cite{Haake,Denisov19,Can19,Can19b,Sa19,Sa20,Wang20}.
 These efforts follow the spirit of Hamiltonian quantum chaos in adopting a statistical approach to identify generators of evolution (or quantum channels) compatible with a set of symmetries.
 In addition, diagnostic tools to characterize open quantum chaotic systems remain to be developed.
 Efforts to this end can be split into two groups.
 The first one focuses on the spectral statistics of the generator of the evolution of an open quantum system, whether it is a Liouvillian governing the rate of change of a quantum state or a quantum channel \cite{Haake92,Sa19,Akemann19,li2021spectral}.
 This powerful approach leverages the elegance and universality of the Hamiltonian counterpart but seems better suited to capture the dynamics of complex systems in complex environments than to explore how Hamiltonian chaos is altered by decoherence.
 The second approach uses information-theoretic quantities such as the fidelity or Loschmidt echo and can provide a clear separation between the role of the environment and the spectral features of the system, singling out the correlations in the system's spectral properties that contribute directly to the quantum dynamics \cite{Xu19,delCampo2020,Xu21SFF}.